CodexThe Bond

 Stewardship of the Epistemic Commons

 The information environment is a commons.
 Every time we share unverified outrage, we pollute it.
 Every time we amplify a comforting lie, we degrade the shared reality that cooperation requires.
 The Bond is a commitment to information hygiene: verify before sharing, correct yourself publicly when wrong, act as a filter rather than an amplifier.
-The Knowledge explains why the epistemic commons matters structurally.
+The Knowledge explains why the epistemic commons requires maintenance.
 The Bond is where each practitioner takes responsibility for maintaining it.

 Productive Conflict